 We emphasize the establishment of strong visual communication and design skills.
 You will build a strong technical foundation and be able to explore areas that personally interest you.
-This coupled with exposure to the most current hardware and software available will prepare you to meet industry needs.
+Coupled with exposure to the most current hardware and software available, this will prepare you to meet industry needs.

 This is a US Federal Aid Approved program.

 - Grade 12 or equivalent with credits at or above the general level

 - Submission of a portfolio.
 Click here for portfolio requirements.
 Your portfolio will be a significant factor in gaining admission to the program

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program.

 Note: The portfolio will only be kept by the Admssions Department for one year.